Houston Drug Crime Lawyer

 Illegal drugs can include those that are illegal for almost anyone to possess- such as marijuana, cocaine, heroin, ecstasy - and those that are legally prescribed but illegal for someone who does not have a valid prescription to possess - Codeine, Valium, Xanax, Vicodin, and others.
 These drugs are classified by "penalty groups" or "schedules."
 Some schedules or penalty groups are higher level crimes than others.
 For example, any amount of cocaine or heroin is a felony offense in Texas.
 Some simulated drugs, including "K-2" or "Spice" are also illegal.

-Most drug laws that affect Texans are based upon the type of drug involved and amount and are contained within Title 6 of the Texas Health & Safety Code.
+Searching for an attorney for a drug crime case?
+Most drug laws that affect Texans are based upon the type of drug and amount involved, and are contained within Title 6 of the Texas Health & Safety Code.
 Although not all drugs are treated equally, the basic rule of thumb is that the harder the drug and the more drugs one illegally has, the more serious the crime.

 As with any crime, the person's criminal history may also affect the range of punishment.